ElectronicToast/electronictoast.github.io/projects.md

 ![FireFly-Front](img/firefly_front_crop.png)

 It's rare to meet a hobbyist, electronics enthusiast, or EE/CS student these days who haven't worked with, or at least heard of, Arduino.
-Arduino is undoubtedly the world's most popular electronics prototyping platform, in the toolbox of hundreds of makers and students.
+Arduino is undoubtedly the world's most popular electronics prototyping platform, found in the toolbox of thousands of makers and students.
 But I suppose that not many of these folks have had the opportunity to work directly with AVR chips, with nothing separating you from the registers and I/O except for AVR Assembly, or know what is truly happening under the hood.

 This is why I created [FIREFLY](https://github.com/ElectronicToast/FireFly), an open-source, Arduino-compatible ATmega8 target board.
 I have had the privilege of taking the digital electronics core class at Caltech, where microprocessor systems were built from the ground up - from logic gates to counters to ALU design to CPU emulators.
 After that, we developed AVR-based systems while aware of the underlying logic, what makes Arduino `digitalWrite(ledPin)` turn on an LED.
 I created FIREFLY in order to have a tool for learning more about embedded systems development while sharpening my design skills.